 - Rooms vary from single to quad share and prices vary.
 Premium, Standard and Budget accommodation available to suit your budget.
 Contact us to discuss your requirements

 - Accommodation has a living area, dining area, storage rooms and a sun deck.
 If you are in self-catered accommodation, you will have access to a fully equipped kitchen

 - Choose from catered or self-catered accommodation

-- If you opt for the catered option, the chalet host will lay out the provided continental breakfast daily and hot dinners 6 days a week (everyone caters for themselves on Sundays).
+- If you opt for the catered option (located in the Village or Alpine), the chalet host will lay out the provided continental breakfast daily and hot dinners 6 days a week (everyone caters for themselves on Sundays).
 This is beneficial after a long day skiing on the slopes and means you get a guaranteed hot meal

-- If you opt for the self-catered the kitchen is fully equipped so you can cook and prepare your own meals.
+- If you opt for self-catered (located in Creekside), the kitchen is fully equipped so you can cook and prepare your own meals.
 There is also a supermarket close by where you can buy food

 Airport: Vancouver (YVR)

 Arrival day: Saturday in Whistler.
 It is advisable to arrive in Canada on the Friday before the course begins on the Saturday, to get over jet-lag, buy any needed equipment and pick up your ski pass.